Addressing the Problem of High-Risk DUI Cases

 Safety advocates say moving beyond fines and incarceration and adopting an individualized justice approach may reduce the number of drunk driving fatalities.
 The Insurance Journal quotes one safety advocate who stated, “Right now, our approach is to catch, convict and punish the high-risk impaired drivers and then release them.
 It’s a cookie-cutter approach that doesn’t treat the underlying problem.”

-As an experienced attorney who has represented victims of drunk driving accidents, Columbus, Ohio, attorney Mike Christensen understands the devastating impact of irresponsible decisions made by high-risk impaired drivers.
+As an experienced attorney who has represented victims of drunk driving accidents, in Columbus, Ohio, attorney Mike Christensen understands the devastating impact of irresponsible decisions made by high-risk impaired drivers.
 Drunk driving continues to be a huge problem.
 States should consider how to implement the individualized justice approach.

 A drunk driving crash can result in serious injuries and even loss of life.
 Injuries from accidents can prevent you from engaging in activities.
 You may be unable to work.
 You may have to give up hobbies you loved.
-Victims sometimes find the insurance company downplays their injuries or tell them the accident claim is not worth pursuing.
+Victims sometimes find the insurance company downplays their injuries or tells them the accident claim is not worth pursuing.